zk3u/Za-World-Launcher/README.md

 # ZaWorld Launcher

 This project is for user that likes to cheat in games.
 Such as Fortnite, Apex, MW2 and valorant.
-Aimbot, ESP, HWID Spoofer and skin changer are available in one single launcher.
+Aimbot, ESP, HWID Spoofer, STW Duper for fortnite and skin changers are available in one single launcher.
 ![Static Badge](https://img.shields.io/badge/Status-Working-green)
 ![Static Badge](https://img.shields.io/badge/Updated-8A2BE2)